privacyguides/privacyguides.org/docs/search-engines.en.md

     ![Startpage logo](assets/img/search-engines/startpage.svg#only-light){ align=right }
     ![Startpage logo](assets/img/search-engines/startpage-dark.svg#only-dark){ align=right }

     **Startpage** is a private search engine known for serving Google search results.
-Startpage's flagship feature is [Anonymous View](https://www.startpage.com/en/anonymous-view/), which puts forth efforts to standardize user activity to make it more difficult to be uniquely identified.
+One of Startpage's unique features is the [Anonymous View](https://www.startpage.com/en/anonymous-view/), which puts forth efforts to standardize user activity to make it more difficult to be uniquely identified.
+The feature can be useful for hiding [some](https://support.startpage.com/hc/en-us/articles/4455540212116-The-Anonymous-View-Proxy-technical-details) network and browser properties.
 Unlike the name suggests, the feature should not be relied upon for anonymity.
-If you are looking for anonymity, use the Tor Browser instead.
-The feature can be useful for hiding some network and browser properties—see the [technical document](https://support.startpage.com/hc/en-us/articles/4455540212116-The-Anonymous-View-Proxy-technical-details) for more details.
+If you are looking for anonymity, use the [Tor Browser](browsers.md#tor-browser) instead.

-    Startpage has been known to refuse access to those using a VPN service or Tor, so your mileage may vary.

     [:octicons-home-16: Homepage](https://www.startpage.com){ .md-button .md-button--primary }
     [:octicons-eye-16:](https://www.startpage.com/en/privacy-policy){ .card-link title="Privacy Policy" }
     [:octicons-info-16:](https://support.startpage.com/hc/en-us/categories/4481917470356-Startpage-Search-Engine){ .card-link title=Documentation}

+!!! warning

+    Startpage regularly limits service access to certain IP addresses, such as IPs reserved for VPNs or Tor.
+[DuckDuckGo](#duckduckgo) and [Brave Search](#brave-search) are friendlier options if your threat model requires hiding your IP address from the search provider.

 Startpage is based in the :flag_nl: Netherlands.
 According to their [privacy policy](https://www.startpage.com/en/privacy-policy/), they log details such as: operating system, type of browser, and language.
 They do not log your IP address, search queries, or other personally identifying information.